How to Prepare for Remote Investment Banking Internships?

 - Even if a project or task is training and based on a hypothetical scenario, approach it with the same level of seriousness as if you were staffed on a live deal – having the right mindset that everything matters (or lacking it) will inherently show in the quality of your work.

-- Be easily accessible either through email or phone and respond promptly to messages on-time – the importance of clear, effective communication throughout the internship cannot be emphasized enough, especially in the remote environment.
+- Be easily accessible either through email or phone and respond promptly to messages on time – the importance of clear, effective communication throughout the internship cannot be emphasized enough, especially in a remote environment.

-In closing and to reiterate an earlier point, Summer 2021 will most likely be similar to last year in being training-oriented, but firms this time around will be more prepared in advance.
+In closing, Summer 2021 will most likely be similar to last year in being training-oriented, but firms this time around will be more prepared in advance.
+If not, firms with internship programs starting out in-person will at the very least have a backup plan ready in case of an unexpected turn of events.

 So expect the internship programs to be more refined in terms of being structured, consisting of a diverse range of projects with greater depth to mimic the actual investment banking experience, and comparably a more well-rounded curriculum than the year before.

-While the possibility of an in-person internship is not yet completely off the table, all of the prevalent data and information that impact the decisions seem to point towards virtual internships for 2021.
+While the possibility of an in-person internship is not yet completely off the table, all of the prevalent data and information that impact the decisions seem to point towards virtual internships in 2021 for most firms.